 Use as a topping! – Crumbled bits of cookie in your favorite ice cream is really a treat.

--For the best results, dough chilling required.
+For the best results, dough chilling is required.
 Not chilling your dough will result in very flat and likely overcooked cookies.

--You can use a stand mixer fitted with the paddle attachment for mixing.
+You can use a stand mixer fitted with a paddle attachment for mixing.

 Try these other similar recipes!